To provide responsive leadership to support schools and families and to protect the rights of all students.

 A written complaint may be filed if it is believed that a district has violated federal or state special education requirements.
 Read more about filing a special education complaint.

 Special Education Hearings

-IDEA provides for due process hearings to resolve disputes relating to the identification, evaluation, placement, or the provision of a free appropriate public education (FAPE) to a child with a disability.
-Learn more on the Special Education Hearings page.
+The IDEA provides for due process hearings to resolve disputes relating to the identification, evaluation, placement, or the provision of a free appropriate public education (FAPE) to a child with a disability and certain discipline matters.
+See the Special Education Hearings page.

 Elementary and Secondary Education Act (ESEA)

-The requirements of the federal Elementary and Secondary Education Act (ESEA), currently authorized as the No Child Left Behind Act of 2001 (NCLB), fall under this division's monitoring responsibilities.
+The requirements of the federal ESEA, currently authorized as the No Child Left Behind Act of 2001 (NCLB), fall under this division's monitoring responsibilities.

 Section 504-Civil Rights

 Section 504 of the Rehabilitation Act of 1973 is a federal civil rights statute that protects a student with a disability from discrimination.
 The Section 504 page includes the Section 504 Compliance Manual, forms, and more.

 The program monitoring unit provides training and oversight of special education programs through monitoring to ensure compliance with federal and state law.
 The fiscal monitoring unit provides training and oversight of special education funds through monitoring to ensure compliance.
 See the Monitoring page for more.

 This unit investigates reports of alleged physical abuse, neglect or sexual abuse of children that occur in Minnesota public schools by school employees.
 See the Student Maltreatment page.